 At CPB 3 a monk begin to create its own master technique.
 Spells do more damage than its other spells and costs more health to use.
 The player must work with the observer to determine this ability’s stats.

 The koobari monk use their health or HP up to their CPB to cast energy magic and it regenerates through healing and rest.

 Chi is used by the monks to use their striking abilities.
 Monks can store Chi equal to CPB and it generates 1 Chi from basic strikes, casting spells, and by consuming an action.
 The koobari generates 2 Chi on critical attacks.
 Chi fades out of combat.

 Combat reactions or CR are used for defensive abilities.
 The monk can store CR equal to their CPB and is generated equal to Chi spent and by 1 on successful defenses.
 The monk generates 2 CR on critical defenses.
 CR fades out of combat.

 Koobar, Wisdom + CPB vs Difficulty 16 - CPB, 1 Chi

 This skill causes a glow around the caster that increases their abilities.
 Koobar stacks on other buffs and lasts for a round with a saving throw for longer use.
 For saving throw re-roll koobar to match level with +1 difficulty per round maintained and have enough chi available to cast.
 Koobar is usable once per CPB per rest.

-Tranquility, Wisdom + CPB vs Difficulty 16, 1 Chi
+Tranquility, Wisdom + CPB vs Difficulty 16, 1 CR

-This skill gives the monk a sense of calm that adds character’s wisdom bonus as critical chance for next action.
-During Koobar, difficulty is reduced by CPB.
+This skill gives the monk a sense of calm that adds character’s wisdom bonus as critical bonus for next action.
+During Koobar, the difficulty is also reduced by CPB.